jackmaden/philosophybreak/src/pages/articles/dao-in-chinese-philosophy-harmonizing-with-the-way/index.md

 How might we find the way?
 Well, we might start by asking ourselves: what is the source of friction?
 How might I soften or smooth my encounters with this thought, person, or situation?
 Of what can I let go?

 A gigantic boulder lies before us.
 Do we try to remove it?
 Do we strain against it?
-The wisdom of wu wei suggests we, like water, flow through the boulder’s cracks: we course underneath it and round its sides to gradually erode it away.
+The wisdom of wu wei suggests, like water, we flow through the boulder’s cracks: we course underneath it and round its sides to gradually erode it away.

 Chef Ding follows the natural markings.
-We might try to identify the ‘natural markings’ in our own lives: immersing ourselves in the processes we value, that we wish to contribute to and perpetuate in our one chance at life.
+We might try to identify the ‘natural markings’ in our own lives: immersing ourselves in the processes we value, that we wish to contribute to and perpetuate.
 They don’t all have to be grand projects, like saving the world or amassing a private fortune; it could just be the humble transcendence found in walking, breathing, listening, caring, creating, playing, laughing, writing, coding, dancing... ([Hunter S. Thompson offers similar life advice](/articles/hunter-s-thompson-dont-look-for-goals-look-for-a-way-of-life/) to a friend.)

 ## Dao: towards a harmonious whole